 The USPTO will change the correspondence address to that of the applicant, registrant, or domestic representative, as appropriate.

-If the examining attorney or Post Registration staff receives a response to an Office action signed by an excluded or suspended practitioner, or a person who appears to be engaged in deliberate or widespread unauthorized practice of law, he or she must prepare a notice of incomplete response, addressed to the applicant or registrant, granting the applicant or registrant 30 days, or to the end of the response period set forth in the previous Office action, whichever is longer, to perfect the response, pursuant to 37 C.F.R. §2.65(a)(2).
-See TMEP §§611.05 et seq., 712.03, and 718.03(b) for further information.
+When the Director of the USPTO or Commissioner for Trademarks has suspended or excluded a particular individual from practice before the USPTO, the USPTO will treat any submission signed by such individual as improperly signed and/or non-responsive.
+37 C.F.R. §§2.17(a) and 11.14.
+If the examining attorney or Post Registration staff receives a response to an Office action signed by an excluded or suspended party, he or she must prepare a notice of incomplete response, addressed to the applicant or registrant, granting the applicant or registrant 30 days, or to the end of the response period set forth in the previous Office action, whichever is longer, to perfect the response, pursuant to 37 C.F.R. §2.65(a)(2).
+See TMEP §§611.05–611.05(c), 712.03, and 718.03(b) for further information.

 Other submissions that will be treated as improperly signed and/or non-responsive include amendments alleging use, petitions to revive or to the Director, or responses to deficiency or inquiry letters issued by USPTO specialists, paralegals, or staff attorneys.
 See §TMEP 1104.01(a) regarding amendments alleging use, §1109.02 regarding statements of use, and §1705.07 regarding petitions.